Digital Competence Framework Vision Statement

 Hwb – Keeping safe online

-Y Bont Faen also have their Digital council who meet every 3rd Wednesday.
-Have a look at the presentation they created for an assembly on Safer Internet Day for February 2023.
+Y Bont Faen also have their Digital Council who meet every 3rd Wednesday.
+They have produced a video presentation on online safety for our website.

 Parents and Guardians may also find these three guides below on how to set up parental controls and the information posters useful: